kentaro0919/100-days-of-code/rules.md

 ### *I will code for at least an harf hour every day for the next 100 days.*

 #### Start Date
 Octuober 9th, 2017.

-[PUT YOUR DATE HERE]
+## Additional Rules
+1. I will tweet about my progress every day
+2. If I code at work, that time won't count towards the challenge.

 <!--
 ## Additional Rules